helenhang/Lecture/ProgrammingLanguageParadigms/Error&Exception.md

 ```
 因为上面的，不用修改已经存在的function
 Never have to modify an existing function
+#### for-comprehensions

-for-comprehensions are syntactic sugar for the latter kind of nested use of a number of **flatMap** applications followed by an application of **map**.
+**for-comprehensions** are syntactic sugar for the latter kind of nested use of a number of **flatMap** applications followed by an application of **map**.

+A for loop with a yield statement returns a result, the container type of which is determined by the first generator.

 #### LIMITATIONS OF OPTIONS